thephpleague/csv/docs/9.0/connections/filters.md

 public AbstractCsv::supportsStreamFilter(void): bool
 ~~~

-Tells whether the stream filter API is supported
+Tells whether the stream filter API is supported by the current object.

 ~~~php
 <?php